nagasudhirpulla/taming_python/blog/skills/folium_heatmap.md

 mapObj.save("output.html")
 ```

+### Values provided to heatmap
+* While providing the values to heatmap, re-sca

 ### mapping values to colors using the gradient input
 By providing a dictionary to the ```gradient``` input of the heatmap, the values to color mapping can be configured
 ```python